heygarrett/credits-bot/readme.md

-A simple IRC bot that uses node-irc and node-leaderboard.
+An IRC bot running on node.js.
+It uses node-irc to connect to IRC and node-leaderboard to implement a market type system of trading.